 At the conclusion of this course participants will have a working understanding of SEM, MLM, multilevel SEM, and LGM in Mplus.
 Real data and examples will be used throughout the course.

-Participants will also gain a working understanding of traditional and Bayesian methods of estimation and inference in Mplus.
-This will be accomplished by covering the following topics, with a special 6th bonus day to cover LGM:
+Participants will also learn how to use traditional and Bayesian methods of estimation and inference in Mplus.
+This will be accomplished by covering the following topics:

-- Multilevel Modeling, including random intercepts, random slopes, multilevel path analysis, and multilevel structural equation modeling
+- Multilevel Modeling: Random intercepts, random slopes, multilevel path analysis, and multilevel SEM.

 Day 3 - SEM